-Books on Urban
+Books on Urban Sociology, Urbanism

 Urban Institute - Our mission: the Urban Institute gathers data, conducts research, evaluates programs, offers technical assistance overseas, and educates Americans on social and economic issues.

 Urban Land Institute (ULI) - A nonprofit